erenvbn/Understanding-Stimulan-Parameters-in-Horror-Clips-via-RNN/README.md

-# Understanding-Stimulant-Parameters-in-Horror-Clips-via-RNN
-The project tries to understand which parameters are important while watching a horror clip through recurrent neural network ML algorithm.
-Through the project,

--Recurrent Neural Network Machine Learning algorithms were utilized, -A database in Python through subjects emotion states was created, -Mapped emotion states on various video features, -Plotted these states and results by matplotlib
+## Overview

+The "Understanding Stimulant Parameters in Horror Clips via RNN" project aims to explore the significant parameters that affect viewers' emotional responses while watching horror video clips using Recurrent Neural Network (RNN) machine learning algorithms.
+This project involves the creation of a Python database that captures subjects' emotional states, mapping these states to various video features, and visualizing the results using Matplotlib.

+## Features

+- Utilized Recurrent Neural Network (RNN) machine learning algorithms for analyzing emotional responses.
+- Developed a Python database to record and manage subjects' emotional states.
+- Mapped emotional states to various video features to identify significant parameters.
+- Visualized the project's findings and results using Matplotlib.